 Natural shelter

-Thick hedges and tree lines make great forms of natural shelter, or they may have access to a field shelter.
 Horses are more likely to feel the cold through a combination of persistent wind and rain.
-In these circumstances, having a good source of shelter will provide the most protection and help the horse stay warm.
+In these circumstances, having a good source of shelter will provide the most protection and help them stay warm.

 Natural insulation